|

 identify specifically how your values and/or

-ask if the other person is willing to agree to
+ask if the other person is willing to

 disagree about your differences.

-If s/he isn't willing ["No, there IS a Hell (and
+If s/he isn't willing ["No, there

 you're wrong)!"]...

-suspect that s/he's controlled by a false
+suspect that s/he's controlled by false

-self, and see these options;
+selves, and see these options;

 notice what